 Examines a broader view of the issues of business organizations, with the focus on the total enterprise, the industry and competitive environment in which the organization operates, while stressing both problem formulation and problem solving.

-How much does the Evening MBA cost?
+How much does the Full-time MBA cost?

-Can I test out of certain core courses?
+Can I test out of certain courses?

-Some core courses can be waived based on a waiver exam and you will replace the course with an elective.
+Some core courses can be waived based on a waiver exam, and you will replace the course with an elective.